joouha/euporie/docs/pages/keybindings.rst

 Fortunately it is possible to configure many terminals such that these key-bindings can be used, as outlined below.

 .. note::
-   There are two commonly used formats of escape sequecnes which can be used to distinguish these key-bindings: **FK-27** and **CSI-u**.
+   There are two commonly used formats of escape sequences which can be used to distinguish these key-bindings: **FK-27** and **CSI-u**.
 The instuctions below implement the CSI-u style, but euporie will recognise either.

 WezTerm
 =======